Causes of autism: Genetics

 Genetic factors may be the most significant cause of autism.
 Early studies of twins had estimated heritability to be over 90%, meaning that genetics explains over 90% of whether a child will develop autism.
 This may be an overestimation, as later twin studies estimate the heritability at between 60 and 90%.
 Evidence so far still suggests a strong genetic component, with one of the largest and most recent studies estimating the heritability at 83%.
 Many of the non-autistic co-twins had learning or social disabilities.
 For adult siblings the risk for having one or more features of the broader autism phenotype might be as high as 30%.

-In spite of the strong heritability, most cases of ASD occur sporadically with no recent evidence of family history.
-It has been hypothesized that spontaneous de novo mutations in the father's sperm or mother's egg contribute to the likelihood of developing autism.
-There are two lines of evidence that support this hypothesis.
-First, individuals with autism have significantly reduced fecundity, they are 20 times less likely to have children than average, thus curtailing the persistence of mutations in ASD genes over multiple generations in a family.
-Second, the likelihood of having a child develop autism increases with advancing paternal age, and mutations in sperm gradually accumulate throughout a man's life.
+In spite of the strong heritability, most cases of autism occur sporadically with no recent evidence of family history.
+It has been hypothesized that spontaneous de novo mutations in the sperm or egg contribute to the likelihood of developing autism.
+Additionally, mutations of the Fragile X Messenger Ribonucleoprotein 1 (FMR1) which cause fragile X syndrome, the most common cause of intellectual disabilities such as autism, have been linked to the early cessation of reproductive functions of female carriers in the gene.
+This substantiates the notion that those with autism are more likely to be infertile, weakening the heritability of the disorder.
+Also, the likelihood of having a child develop autism generally increases with advancing parental age, and mutations in sperm gradually accumulate throughout a man's life.

 The first genes to be definitively shown to contribute to risk for autism were found in the early 1990s by researchers looking at gender-specific forms of autism caused by mutations on the X chromosome.
 An expansion of the CGG trinucleotide repeat in the promoter of the gene FMR1 in boys causes fragile X syndrome, and at least 20% of boys with this mutation have behaviors consistent with autism spectrum disorder.
 Mutations that inactivate the gene MECP2 cause Rett syndrome, which is associated with autistic behaviors in girls, and in boys the mutation is embryonic lethal.